linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

 ### Install Passenger and Nginx

 [Passenger](https://github.com/phusion/passenger) is an application server that runs your web application then communicates with the web server.
-The project has well written [documentation](https://www.phusionpassenger.com/library/install/nginx/install/oss/xenial/) on installing Passenger and Nginx on Ubuntu 16.04 with an apt repository.
+The project has well-written [documentation](https://www.phusionpassenger.com/library/install/nginx/install/oss/xenial/) on installing Passenger and Nginx on Ubuntu 16.04 with an apt repository.

 1. Install the Passenger PGP key and HTTPS support for the package manager: